Particular/docs.particular.net/samples/transactional-session/aspnetcore-webapi/sample.md

 include: webhost-warning

 This sample shows how to send messages and modify data in a database atomically within the scope of a web request using the `NServiceBus.TransactionalSession` package with ASP.NET Core.
-The operations are triggered by an incoming HTTP request to ASP.NET Core which will manage the `ITransactionalSession` lifetime inside a request middleware.
+The operations are triggered by an incoming HTTP request to ASP.NET Core which will manage the `ITransactionalSession` lifetime using a request middleware.

 ## Prerequisites

 Ensure an instance of SQL Server (Version 2012 or above) is installed and accessible on `localhost` and port `1433`.

-Alternatively, change the connection string to point to different SQL Server instance.
+Alternatively, change the connection string to point to a different SQL Server instance.

-At startup each endpoint will create the required SQL assets including databases, tables, and schemas.
+At startup, each endpoint will create the required SQL assets including databases, tables, and schemas.

 ## Running the solution